 Gone are the days of hearing a song you like the sound of but have no way of finding out its name but to hopelessly hum it out of tune to friends and family.
 Technology has come to the rescue.
-Today there are a wealth of online services and tools that will identify the song whose one line is constantly replaying in the back of your mind.
-Today, technology provides us with numerous methods to recognize music including humming or singing the tune to apps that listen and find song instantly.
-This article will examine the most efficient and user friendly online music identification apps and tools that exist today.
+Today there are a wealth of online services, apps and tools that will identify what song is this whose one line is constantly replaying in the back of your mind.
+Technology provides us with numerous methods to recognize music including humming or singing the tune to apps that listen and find song instantly.
+This article will examine the most efficient and user friendly online song finder apps and tools that exist today.

 Smartphone Music Recognition Apps